Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 ---
-status: adapted
+status: homebrew
 ---

 # Samurai

 > *Fight Deliberately and Precisely.
 Be Unwavering*

-The Samurai is a fighter who draws on an implacable fighting spirit to overcome enemies.
-A samurai's resolve is nearly unbreakable, and the enemies in a samurai's path have two choices: yield or die fighting.
+Every army needs warriors whose specialty is victory.
+The Samurai is a warrior who channels an indomitable fighting spirit to overcome any foe.
+Their resolve is unshakable, their discipline unmatched, and their skill honed to perfection.
+Those who stand in a Samurai's path face a simple choice: yield or die fighting.

 ### Level 3: Brush and Blade